balena-io/balena-cli-advanced-masterclass/README.md

-The Supervisor on the device will remove any previously running services, as well as their images and any volumes associated with them and download the images associated with the new application before starting them.
+The Supervisor on the device will remove any previously running services, as well as their images and any volumes associated with them and download the images associated with the new Fleet before starting them.

 #### 2.2 Moving Devices between Environments